logaretm/vee-validate/README.md

 npm install vee-validate --save
 ```

-or if you are using **Vue 1.0**:
+or if you are using **Vue 1.0 (deprecated)** :
 ```
 npm install vee-validate@prev --save
 ```

-**Note:** Vue 1.0 version is currently outdated and does not have the latest features and fixes.
+**Note:** Vue 1.0 version is currently deprecated and does not have the latest features and fixes.

 #### bower

 ```
-bower install vee-validate#2.0.0-beta.25 --save
+bower install vee-validate#2.0.0-rc.2 --save
 ```

 ### CDN